Graduate Assistantships

 The timeline for the coordinated GA hiring process is:

-GA postings for Fall 2023 admissions
+GA postings Available for Fall 2026

 Please note: The positions listed above are anticipated, but not guaranteed.
 This is presented for informational purposes only.
 Hiring offices will make all decisions related to GA posting and employment.
 In the past, multiple offices in Student Affairs and Academic Affairs have hired graduate assistants from the master’s program in higher education.